 I began to mention the websites I work on.
 He didn't want to know about that.
 He wanted to know how the internet might have helped my day.

 'I wanted the times of trains today,' I said.
 'I saw the choice, the price, and I booked a ticket.'

 'You had to go to the station to catch the train.
 You could have done that there.
 What else?'

 'I'm practising sextant work for a voyage in the planning.
 I do noon sights via a bucket of water.'

 |The world in her hands ...
 The modern just about essential accessory.
 Photo by Tinh Khuong on Unsplash|

 'The time and date website tells me the time of noon, the angle, even how far away the sun is.'

 Easier and quicker

 'I'd have looked it up in my current Nautical Almanac.
-But much easier and quicker from the web.
-The same site is precise about moonshots, too.'
+But much easier and quicker from the web.'

 What planets will I see tonight, should a miracle change the weather?
 EarthSky dot org not only tells me, but offers a diagram for where I'll find the Moon, Mars, and Pleiades, for instance.